anza-xyz/solana-pay/point-of-sale/README.md

 You may need to accept a locally signed SSL certificate to open the page.

 ## Accepting USDC on Mainnet
-Import the Mainnet endpoint, along with USDC's mint address and icon in the `App.tsx` file.
+Import the Mainnet endpoint, along with USDC's mint address and icon in the `client/components/pages/App.tsx` file.
 ```jsx
 import { MAINNET_ENDPOINT, MAINNET_USDC_MINT } from '../../utils/constants';
 import { USDCIcon } from '../images/USDCIcon';